 To make this low fodmap chicken soup, start by plucking the meat of the bones from a pre-cooked free-range whole roasted chicken and set it aside in a bowl.
 Use the bones from the chicken to make a homemade bone broth in a pressure cooker or instant pot via previous instructions.

 Dice the green onion, green beans, celery, and carrot and saute in a frying pan with coconut oil for 10 minutes or until slightly golden and tender.

 Strain the 6 cups of homemade bone broth through a colander into a medium-sized pot and discard the bones.

 Let the ingredients simmer on low for 1 hour for the flavors to enhance.
-At the very end add in 1 and ½ cups of cooked basmati rice for a delicious, hearty and low fodmap chicken and rice soup with lemon.
+At the very end, add in 1 and ½ cups of cooked basmati rice for a delicious, hearty, low fodmap chicken vegetable soup with lemon.

 Low Fodmap Chicken Soup